Education in Indonesia: Public primary and secondary education

-Students with disabilities/special needs may opt to be enrolled in a separate school from the mainstream called Sekolah Luar Biasa (SLB, lit.
+Students with disabilities orspecial needs may opt to be enrolled in a separate school from the mainstream called Sekolah Luar Biasa (SLB, lit.
 Extraordinary School).

-The Indonesian education system is the fourth largest in the world with more than 50 million students, 3 million teachers, 300,000 schools.
+The Indonesian education system is the fourth largest in the world with more than fifty million students, three million teachers, and 300,000 schools.
 Primary to high school level is compulsory.
 Primary and middle school is free, while in high school, there are small fees.
-The completion rate for Indonesian primary schools is high.
-In 2018, the net enrollment rate for primary, middle school, and high school each is 93.5%, 78.84%, and 60.67%.
+The completion rate for Indonesian primary schools are high.
+In 2018, the net enrollment rate for primary, middle school, and high school were 93.5%, 78.84%, and 60.67%, respectively.
 The tertiary-education participation is low at 36.31%.
 In 2011, the survival rate for primary, middle, and high school as the following numbers: 95.3%, 97.68%, and 96.8%.
-The higher the percentage of survival rate means that fewer students at certain education level who drop out.
+The higher survival rate means that fewer students at certain education level who drop out.
 Although the Indonesian government has achieved significant improvement in the education sector, there are still many challenges that should be addressed, including funding, management, equity, and education quality.

-Teacher-training programs are varied and gradually being upgraded.
+Teacher-training programs are varied and are being gradually upgraded.
 For example, in the 1950s anyone completing a teacher-training program at the junior high school level could obtain a teacher's certificate.
 Since the 1970s, however, primary-school teachers have been required to have graduated from a senior high school for teachers, and teachers of higher grades have been required to have completed a university-level education course.
 Remuneration for primary- and secondary-school teachers, although low, compares favourably with that in other Asian countries such as Malaysia, India, and Thailand.
 The student–teacher ratio is 17 to 1 and 15.2 to 1, respectively, for primary and secondary schools in 2018; that same year, the overall averages for East Asia & Pacific countries were 17.5 to 1 and 14.8 to 1, respectively.

-By 2008, the staff shortage in Indonesia's schools was no longer as acute as in the 1980s, but serious difficulties remain, particularly in the areas of teacher salaries, teacher certification, and finding qualified personnel.
+By 2008, the staff shortage in Indonesia's schools was no longer as acute as in the 1980s, but serious difficulties remained, particularly in the areas of teacher salaries, teacher certification, and finding qualified personnel.
 In many remote areas of the outer islands, in particular, there is a severe shortage of qualified teachers, and some villages have school buildings but no teachers, books, or supplies.
 Providing textbooks and other school equipment to Indonesia's 37 million schoolchildren throughout the far-flung archipelago continues to be a significant problem as well, especially in more remote areas.